rage/programming-23/data/part-3/3-more-loops.md

 ## More helper variables with loops

-We've already used helper variables that increase or decrease with every iteration of a loop many times before, so the following program should look quite familiar in structure.
-The program prints out all even numbers above zero until a limit set by the user:
+We've already used helper variables, which increase or decrease with every iteration of a loop, many times before, so the following program should look quite familiar in structure.
+The program prints out all even numbers above zero until it reaches a limit set by the user:

 ```python
 limit = int(input("Please type in a number: "))